dzervoudakes/graphql-server/README.md

 ## Motivation

 Historically I'm more familiar with consuming GraphQL APIs on the frontend (Apollo Client is awesome, by the way).
-I haven't yet created my own GraphQL server from scratch and so I thought it would be a fun learning experience.
-I've worked within a Graphene model in a Python/Flask app before, though I was curious to explore an Express-centric solution as well.
+Until recently, I hadn't yet created my own GraphQL server from scratch and so I thought it would be a fun learning experience.
+I've worked with Graphene in a Python/Flask app before, though I was curious to explore creating a Node/Express solution as well.

 Shout out to [mockaroo](https://mockaroo.com/) for making generation of mock data painless. 🦘